 When you’re overthinking and anxious, you might play happy, motivational or positive thought-provoking music give your mind a break and shift your focus.

-I have a spiritually uplifting playlist, a warrior playlist (when I want to feel strong and empowered), and an exercise/dance playlist that makes me want to move.
+I have a spiritually uplifting playlist, a warrior playlist (when I want to feel strong and empowered), and an exercise/dance playlist that makes me want to move my body.
 The possibilities are endless.

 Whatever kind of music raises your vibration, play it with intention.